kenjdavidson/himama-clock/README.md

 The initial implementation of the punch clock is a standard/basic page containing a simple form allowing for as quick as entry as possible.
 The current functionality includes (what I believe to be standard):

+- [x] Clock In and Clock Out buttons
 - [x] Quick and easy entry (no required login)
 - [x] Confirmation/Error display